LegendaryTunzeverywhere/vlayer/README.md

 * [Foundary](https://book.getfoundry.sh/getting-started/installation) and,
 * [Bun](https://bun.sh/).

-To make it easy here are the commands
+To make it easy, here are the commands
 Git for Linux Users
 ```
 sudo apt-get install git